ivanzavisic/ivanzavisic/README.md

 ## Hello, there!

 <p> My name is Ivan Zavišić and I am a software engineer from Osijek, Croatia.
-I love using JavaScript & Angular but I am particularly passionate about working with Content Management Systems. (<a href="" target="_blank">JMS</a>)</p>
+I love using JavaScript and Angular but my special passion is working with Content Management Systems. (<a href="" target="_blank">JMS</a>)</p>

 ### Languages and Tools: